DataResponsibly/DataSynthesizer/README.md

 ### Web-based UI

-There is a web-based UI is in `webUI/`  directory, which is a self-contained Django project.
+There is a web-based UI in `webUI/`  directory, which is a self-contained Django project.
 Here is a simple way to run it on your machine.

 ##### Step 1 Install Python 3 and necessary packages